“Hatred does not cease by hatred, but only by love; this is the eternal rule.”

 I am writing to share with you the simple truth: that there can be no winners in human conflict.
 We are not wired that way.
 Even if we do what we think is the right thing to do.
 Even if we prevail over a so-called enemy who is armed and intent on ending our lives, it still hurts us as humans to harm our brothers and sisters.
 War and violence is at best, a ‘lose-lose’ proposition.

 I will not speak ill of someone who gives their own life for a cause greater than themselves.
 I will not put down somebody who undergoes hardship so that others may lead richer lives.
 These are the very things my brother did.
 If I resort to name-calling, then I leave the way open for someone else to call my brother names too.

 It is true that Jani was a member of the army.
-It is also true that he was under a presidential (and constitutional) commission to protect the republic.
-It is true that he didn’t intentionally kill women, children, the elderly or the unarmed and his killing had the sanction of legality to them (at least in the eyes of some).
+It is also true that he was under a presidential commission to protect the republic.
+It is true that he didn’t intentionally kill women, children, the elderly, or the unarmed and his killing had the sanction of legality to it (at least in the eyes of some).

 I also use the term ‘so-called enemy’ to describe the people my brother did battle with.
 I do this because I don’t consider any of those people as ‘enemies’.
 They are pretty much like my brother and I – people who want to be free and live in peace.

 The way I see it, we are all duped into this tragedy by those who seek to divide, control and rule over us.
-They are the real ‘terrorists’ and from this Earthly perspective, they are the only ‘enemy’.
+They are the real ‘terrorists’ and from this earthly perspective, they are the only ‘enemy’.

-I hasten to add though, that from a spiritual stand-point, there can be no ‘enemy,’ for we are all aspects of the same Consciousness.
+I hasten to add though, that from a spiritual standpoint, there can be no ‘enemy,’ for we are all aspects of the same Consciousness.
 This is something I am doing my best to come to terms with.
 I intellectually understand that it is true, but I have trouble accepting it at times.
 Sue me.

 To the families of those whose lives my brother ended: I didn’t write this by way of an apology on behalf of my brother.
 I don’t have the right to do that.
 But I did want to point out that he suffered greatly, from being away from friends and loved ones, from seeing his comrades die, and from taking the lives of others.
 If that wasn’t enough, he gave up his own life.

-In closing, I want to point out to you, that as badass as Jani was, and as close as he came to the fictional Jason Bourne, his last act on this Earth was that of a real human being.
-His last Earthly deed was one of love and compassion for a fallen comrade and his family.
+In closing, I want to point out to you, that as badass as Jani was, and as close as he came to the fictional Jason Bourne, his last act on this earth was that of a real human being.
+His last earthly deed was one of love and compassion for a fallen comrade and his family.

-To many, my brother is a hero because he performed courageous deeds and gave his life in service to his fellow-men.
+To many, my brother is a hero because he performed courageous deeds and gave his life in service to his fellow men.
 I appreciate Jani in this way too.
 Yet to me, my brother is a hero because he held on to his humanity and his compassion, despite all the horrible things he had to live through.